 - The proximal interphalangeal (PIP) joints, or middle knuckles

-- The joints of the wrist that connect the wrist’s eight carpal bones with each other and the bones of the forearm (the radius and ulna); these joints include the carpometacarpal joint, midcarpal joint, radiocarpal joint, and intercarpal joints
+- The joints of the wrist that connect the wrist’s eight carpal bones with each other and the bones of the forearm (the radius and ulna), including the carpometacarpal joint, midcarpal joint, radiocarpal joint, and intercarpal joints

-The distal interphalangeal (DIP) joints, or the outermost joint of the fingers and thumb, are affected by rheumatoid arthritis less frequently.
-When DIP joints are affected, it is typically only after symptoms appear in the MCP or PIP joints.
+The distal interphalangeal (DIP) joints, the joints closest to the tips of the fingers and thumb, are less likely to be affected by rheumatoid arthritis.
 It is more common for DIP joints to be affected by osteoarthritis than by RA.
+When DIP joints are affected by RA, it is typically only after symptoms appear in the MCP or PIP joints.

-- The immune system sends white blood cells, called leukocytes, to invade one or more hand joints.
+- White blood cells invade.
+The immune system sends white blood cells, called leukocytes, to invade one or more hand joints.

-- The white blood cells trigger inflammation in the hand joints’ synovium.
+- Inflammation is triggered.
+The white blood cells trigger inflammation in the hand joints’ synovium.
 When synovium is inflamed it is called synovitis.

-- The rheumatoid pannus tissue squeezes into the joint space between bones and releases proteins that degrade the hand joints’ articular cartilage and bone.
+- Cartilage and bone are damaged.
+The rheumatoid pannus tissue squeezes into the joint space between bones and releases proteins that degrade the hand joints’ articular cartilage, ligaments, and bone.

-- The pannus may create excess fluid that contributes to wrist and knuckle swelling.
+- Excess fluid is produced.
+In addition to releasing damaging proteins, the pannus may create excess fluid that contributes to wrist and knuckle swelling.

 Tenosynovitis in the Hands

-In addition to encapsulating joints, synovial tissue surrounds most tendons, structures that connect muscles to bones.
+In addition to encapsulating joints, synovial tissue also surrounds most tendons.
+Tendons connect muscles to bones.
 Rheumatoid arthritis can cause a tendon’s synovial sheath to become inflamed, a condition called tenosynovitis.
 The inflammation is not always painful but can lead to tendon damage.

-Tenosynovitis of flexor tendons in the hand is called trigger finger.
-Flexor tendons in the hand allow a person to bend his or her fingers, such as when making a fist.
-When a flexor tendon is inflamed it can cause “triggering” of that finger—the PIP joint gets stuck in a bent position, as if pulling the trigger of a gun.
+In the hand, flexor tendons allow a person to bend their fingers.
+When a flexor tendon is inflamed it can cause the PIP joint to get stuck in a bent position, a condition called trigger finger.

 At least one study suggests that tenosynovitis of flexor tendons is a strong predictor of rheumatoid arthritis.7